hntrl/eventkit/docs/guide/motivations.md

 Similarly, in [event sourcing](https://en.wikipedia.org/wiki/Event-driven_architecture), side effects may be used to update projections or trigger additional events.
 By observing these side effects, you can ensure that your system remains reactive and that all necessary updates are applied.

-A more practical example of where this becomes important can be found in the [Event Sourcing](/examples/event-sourcing) example.
+A more detailed look into where this becomes important can be found in the [Reactive Systems](./examples/reactive-systems) example.